scottwesley31/Election_Analysis/README.md

 ![candidate_results_5](https://user-images.githubusercontent.com/107309793/177893568-c5a82f86-8387-433e-a513-d642aa8e7915.png)

+#### Winning Candidate Vote Count and Percent of Total

-- The candidate that won the election was Diana Degette with a vote count of 272,892 and percentage of 73.8% of the total votes.
+The candidate that won the election was Diana Degette with a vote count of 272,892 and percentage of 73.8% of the total votes.
 This was accomplished by utilizing the `for candidate_name in candidate_votes:` for loop from before which references the `candidate_votes` dictionary containing the candidates and their associated vote counts.

 2 empty variables were defined prior to using this loop which will later be populated with the winning candidate and it's number of votes.